Customer Experience Driven Innovation

 Bad CX Are Opportunities

 Businesses exist because they provide customers value.
 However, in pursuit of their own needs (an improved bottom-line), businesses often end-up placing customer needs as a secondary priority.
 This phenomenon, together with new possibilities enabled by emerging technologies, create opportunities for new concepts to emerge.
 Netflix began as an online movie mail-order service back in 1997, after the founder, Reed Hastings, received a 40 Dollar late-delivery fine by Blockbuster.
 It was a frustrating experience that lead to the launch of Netflix, which later outmaneuvered the competition as video-streaming moved online.
 The lesson is: As business managers and entrepreneurs, we must train ourselves to acutely identify opportunities to exceed our customers’ expectations.
-The simplest way to start is by noticing the experiences we encounter in our daily lives.
+The simplest way to get started is to begin to notice and analyze (in more detail) the customer experiences we encounter in our daily lives.

 CX Analysis of Uber